ResonantConcepts/podcastimages/readme.md

 > **Warning**
 > Cloudflare Image Resizing is not simulated locally.
 Local requests will always fetch unresized images.
 To see the effect of Image Resizing you must deploy the Worker.

-### Variants

-By default, images will be resized down to 1024×1024 images, using `fit=cover` for non-square when needed.
-Smaller images can be requested by appending one of the listed size variants to any URL.
-Current sizes include:

-- 32
-- 64
-- 128
-- 256
-- 512
-- 1024

 ### Routes

 All routes receive parameters and serve a cached response if available.
 Otherwise, they query The Podcast Index for the current image URL, resizes it, caches the response, and delivers the image.